JonPulfer/rss_collector/README.md

 of the service, different approaches could be used to update the feed items for the feed sources.
 Within the service, it could refresh the items after set interval for example.

+## Admissions

+I have enabled in-memory caching via the middleware in gofiber.
+This is using the default 1 minute expiry with the cache key set to the full request URI (includes query args).

+I haven't built this with a microservice architecture as given the time for the task I would not be able to complete a correct solution.
+I have implemented distributed systems using both 2 phase commit and eventual consistency so am aware of the problems faced with distributed transactions and orchestration.

 ## 3rd party dependencies

 To create the HTTP server, I have used the [gofiber](https://github.com/gofiber/fiber) framework